EMKA Racing: 1991–2003

 O'Rourke would briefly return to racing in 1993, entering an old Porsche 935 in the new British GT Championship.
 However come 1995 he would bring EMKA Racing back full-time.
 Initially using his 935, he later purchased a new Porsche 911 GT2, which saw an eleventh-place finish at Silverstone in the BPR Global GT Series event.
 Joined by Guy Holmes, he would participate in the bulk of the 1996 BPR Global GT Series season, with best finishes of 18th at both Monza and Paul Ricard.
 He also made his first return to Le Mans since 1985, although his car would last a mere 32 laps before retiring.

 For 1997, EMKA Racing would return to the British GT Championship.
-O'Rourke and co-driver Tim Sugden would take a best finish of second at Donington Park en route to taking the GT2 class drivers championships by the end of the season.
+O'Rourke and co-driver Tim Sugden would take a best finish of second at Donington Park en route to taking the GT2 class drivers championship by the end of the season.
 With this success, O'Rourke made the decision to move to the more powerful GT1 class for 1998, purchasing a used McLaren F1 GTR.
 The team managed two wins in British GT at Oulton Park and Spa-Francorchamps, again earning them the championship in their class.
 The duo would also be joined by Bill Auberlen for Le Mans, earning a fourth-place finish, O'Rourke's personal best.